California Substance Abuse Treatment Facility and State Prison, Corcoran

-California Substance Abuse Treatment Facility and State Prison, Corcoran (SATF) is a male-only state prison located in the city of Corcoran, in Kings County, California, specifically designed to house inmates who have substance use disorder.
-It is sometimes referred to as California Substance Abuse Treatment Facility, and Corcoran II.
+California Substance Abuse Treatment Facility and State Prison, Corcoran (SATF) is a male-only state prison located in the city of Corcoran, in Kings County, California, It is sometimes referred to as California Substance Abuse Treatment Facility, and New Corcoran.

 Facilities

 As of fiscal year 2005–2006, SATF had a total of 1,786 staff and an annual operating budget of $230 million.
 As of September 2007, it had a design capacity of 3,424 but a total institution population of 7,459, for an occupancy rate of 217.8 percent.

 As of July 31, 2022, SATF was incarcerating people at 134.4% of its design capacity, with 4,603 occupants.

 SATF's 280 acre include the following facilities, among others: